jakelevirne/edge-lab/docs/Pi Cluster.md

 Start the imager, select your device (Raspberry Pi 5), for Operating System choose `Misc utility images` → `Bootloader` → `USB Boot`.
 Choose Storage and select your SD card.

 With everything else disconnected, put this SD card into each Pi one by one, powering each one up in turn.
-Look for the green blinking light on the Pi to indicate the the bootloader flashed appropriately.
+Look for the green blinking light on the Pi to indicate that the bootloader flashed appropriately.
 (If you happen to have a monitor connected, you'll see the monitor show green).

 This will set each Pi to prefer the USB device for booting.
-But the Pis will still boot from an SD card if the USB device is not present or bootable.
-We'll use this fact to allow us to change the boot disk when needed.
+But the Pis will still boot from an SD card if the USB device is not present or is unbootable.
+We'll use this fact in the future to allow us to change the boot disk when needed.

 ### Create `imager` SD cards